ji4/image-splitter/README.md

    - Check that the file path is correct and the image exists.

 3. **Permission denied**
-   - Make sure the script is executable: `chmod +x image-split-script.sh`
+   - Make sure the script is executable: `chmod +x image-splitter.sh`

 ## Notes